 About the Faroe Islands:

 Due to the remote location of the Faroe Islands, the Faroese people have for centuries had to rely on the ocean for food and their livelihoods.
-Even today, fish represents more than 96 % of the total export.
+Even today, fish products represent more than 96 % of the total export of goods.
 No matter where you go on the Faroe Islands, the Atlantic Ocean is always close at hand.
 The Faroe Islands has 1298 km (807 miles) of coastline, and the farthest away from the ocean one can get is 5 km (3 miles).

 The Faroe Islands is not a part of the EU.
-However, the Faroe Islands has free trade treaties in place with the EU with regard to the free movement of goods between the EU and the Faroe Islands.
-This means that salmon production in the Faroe Islands complies with all EU regulations and directives.
+However, the Faroe Islands has free trade agreements in place with the EU with regard to the free movement of goods between the EU and the Faroe Islands.
+This means that salmon production in the Faroe Islands complies with all EU food- and veterinary regulations and directives.
 In fact, the EU is the Faroe Islands’ biggest trading partner.

 More information on the Faroe Islands can be found on: www.visitfaroeislands.com

 Short film on the origins of the Faroe Islands (made for Green-Gate Incoming):